TrunkRecorder/trunk-recorder/docs/Install/INSTALL-PI.md

 sudo shutdown -r now
 ```

-## Configuring the UHD for Ettus SDRs
+## Configuring the UHD for Ettus SDRs (Optional)

+*You only need to do this step if you are going to be using an Ettus SDR*

 If you haven't setup UHD yet there are a few extra steps you need to take: